Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Conclusions

 \section{Conclusions}

 We studied the quench dynamics of the XY model with infinite-range transverse interactions.
 We apply the mean-field approach, where the problem becomes analytically and numerically tractable with standard free-fermion techniques.
 We analytically calculate the critical point for the dynamical phase transition.
 Numerically, we show the presence of a \textit{chaotic} dynamical phase, which has until now been quantified only with the fractal structure of the phase diagram.
-We add the calculation of Lyapunov exponents to this description and show that they remain \textit{finite} only in the \textit{chaotic} dynamical phase.
-Our numerics suggest finite Lyapunov exponents also in the thermodynamic limit.
-In the \textit{chaotic} dynamical phase, we observe intermittent behavior reflected in the order parameter, entropy, and the time-dependent Lyapunov exponents.
-During the regular motion of the order parameter, the entropy growth is linear, and the Lyapunov exponent decays.
-During the chaotic order parameter motion, the entropy remains constant and the Lyapunov exponent increases.
+We add the calculation of finite-time Lyapunov exponents to this description and show that they remain \textit{finite} only in the \textit{chaotic} dynamical phase.
+Our numerics suggest non-vanishing finite-time Lyapunov exponents also in the thermodynamic limit.
+In the \textit{chaotic} dynamical phase, we observe intermittent behavior reflected in the order parameter, entropy, and the finite-time Lyapunov exponents.
+During the regular motion of the order parameter, the entropy growth is linear, and the finite-time Lyapunov exponent decreases.
+During the chaotic order parameter motion, the entropy remains constant and the finite-time Lyapunov exponent typically increases.
 We contrast this connection to the linear entropy growth induced by local instabilities of the classical trajectories in long-range spin models \cite{lerose2020origin}.

 We also studied the effect of a local self-consistency condition on the dynamics of the model.
 At a fixed time, the mean-field approach generally leads to an XY model with a disordered (self-consistent) magnetic field, which induces (Anderson) localization.
 We still observe a dynamical phase transition with the same critical point.
 However, the chaotic dynamical phase is stabilized by localization.
 The time-dependent order parameter is constant at long times, and its time average does not display high sensitivity to the quench parameters.